-Gonioscopy is an examination used to evaluate the drainage system of the eye, or the trabecular meshwork, and its anatomical relation to the adjacent iris.
+Gonioscopy is an examination used to evaluate the internal drainage system of the eye, or the trabecular meshwork, and its anatomical relation to the adjacent iris.
 A special contact lens mirror is used to visualize these structures, which are hidden from direct observation.
-Gonioscopy is a painless examination used to determine whether the area where fluid drains out of your eye, or drainage angle, is either open or closed.
+Gonioscopy is a painless examination used to determine whether internal drain or drainage angle is either open or closed.
 Depending on your age and whether you are at high risk for developing glaucoma, gonioscopy may be a routine part of your evaluation.

 An Orbscan is a diagnostic test that measures the curvature and thickness of your cornea (the clear window of your eye).
 This “no touch” procedure quickly completes 10,000 measurements and determines subtle irregularities in the shape of your cornea that cannot be determined by standard examination techniques.
 The Orbscan is critical in determining your suitability for laser refractive surgery

-A special camera mounted on a microscope digitally records images of the retina, the retinal blood vessels, and the optic nerve.
+A special camera that digitally records images of the retina, the retinal blood vessels, and the optic nerve.
 This allows your doctors to follow and treat glaucoma, diabetic retinopathy, and macular degeneration with great accuracy.

 Specular Microscopy measures the number, shape, and size of the cells on the inside surface of your cornea.
 These cells maintain corneal clarity and good vision.
-Trauma and some inherited conditions may cause a loss of these cells and an accurate assessment of their health is crucial in planning your cataract surgery.
+Trauma and some inherited conditions may cause a loss of these cells and an accurate assessment of their health is crucial.

-The Haag-Streit Octopus Field Analyzer measures hundreds of spots in your side (peripheral) vision within 4 minutes, detecting and monitoring glaucoma, strokes and tumors.
+The Humphrey Visual Field Analyzer measures hundreds of spots in your side (peripheral) vision, usually within 4 minutes per eye, detecting and monitoring glaucoma, strokes and tumors.
 This “smart test” also determines your ability to provide consistent responses, filtering out misleading data.